General Admission Policy

 International Credential Evaluation

-International applicants must hold, or be in the process of obtaining, the equivalent of a 120 credit U.S. baccalaureate degree (four years) from the equivalent of a regionally-accredited institution to be eligible for admission to Johns Hopkins School of Education masters or graduate certificate programs.
-The determination of degree equivalency to U.S. degrees is at the discretion of the Johns Hopkins School of Education.
+International applicants must hold, or be in the process of obtaining, the equivalent of a 120-credit U.S. baccalaureate degree (typically four years) from a regionally accredited institution to be eligible for admission to Johns Hopkins School of Education master's or graduate certificate programs.

 Applicants who hold qualifying degrees or have earned credits from institutions outside the United States or English-speaking Canada must have their academic records evaluated by an accredited independent credential evaluation agency before being considered for admission to a degree program.

-It is the applicant's responsibility to provide the necessary paperwork and payment to an approved evaluation service and request that an official copy of the report be sent to Johns Hopkins School of Education Office of Admission directly from the evaluation agency.
-When selecting the type of evaluation, please select the course by course evaluation option.
+It is the applicant's responsibility to provide the necessary paperwork and payment to an approved evaluation service and request that an official copy of the report be sent directly to the Johns Hopkins School of Education Office of Admissions from the evaluation agency.
+When selecting the type of evaluation, please choose the course-by-course evaluation option.

 Approved International Credential Evaluation Agencies

-For international or internationally-educated applicants seeking to obtain a credential evaluation for academic transcripts and degrees, the Johns Hopkins School of Education approves the use of any National Association of Credential Evaluation Services (NACES) approved service.
-The course by course evaluation allows the School of Education faculty committee reviewers to properly understand your academic success and original transcripts confirm the authenticity of the applicant's degree.
+For international or internationally educated applicants seeking a credential evaluation for their academic transcripts and degrees, the Johns Hopkins School of Education approves the use of any National Association of Credential Evaluation Services (NACES) approved service.
+The course-by-course evaluation enables the School of Education faculty committee reviewers to accurately assess your academic success, and original transcripts confirm the authenticity of the applicant's degree.

-Below is a shortlist of NACES approved agencies.
+Below is a list of NACES-approved agencies.
 For a complete listing of approved agencies, please visit the NACES website.
 Note: Applicants are not required to send additional, separate authentic institutional transcripts to the School of Education in addition to those required to be sent to the credential service.

 World Education Services (WES)